apache/couchdb/share/doc/src/api/database/misc.rst

 =====================

 .. http:post:: /{db}/_missing_revs
+  :synopsis: By given list of document revisions returns the document revisions that do not exist in the database

   With given a list of document revisions, returns the document revisions that do not exist in the database.